yogodoshi/pah/lib/pah/files/README.md

 ## Setup the project

-1. Install the depedencies above
+1. Install the dependencies above
 2. `$ git clone <REPOSITORY_URL> PROJECT` - Clone the project
 3. `$ cd PROJECT` - Go into the project folder
 4. `$ bundle install` - Install the gem dependencies